 A stiff neck and fever could be a sign of meningitis, an inflammation of the membranes surrounding the central nervous system, which can quickly become critical.

 3 of 5Getty Images

-Severe nausea or vomiting and any neuro-deficit (such as difficulty speaking or walking), which could be signs of a hemorrhagic stroke.
+Severe nausea or vomiting and any neuro-deficit (such as difficulty speaking or walking) could be signs of a hemorrhagic stroke.

 4 of 5Getty Images